-The regulations of the Board of Regents and the fiscal policies of the State of Georgia provide that the President of the Institution must authorize the commitment of the facilities, staff, or institutional services and is the only officer of the institution who may enter into a contractual agreement with any agency external to the Institution.
+The regulations of the Board of Regents and the fiscal policies of the State of Georgia provide that the President of the Institution must authorize the commitment of the facilities, staff, or institutional agreement with any agency external to the Institution.
 Proposed agreements should be routed through usual channels and must be affirmed by the President.